Use AND between terms to narrow your search

-Boolean operators are words (or, and, not) used to connect search terms to expand (or) or narrow (and, not) a search within a database to locate relevant information.
-Boolean operators are also called logical operators or connectors.
+Boolean operators are words (or, and, not) used to connect search terms to expand or narrow a search within a database to locate relevant information.

 It is helpful to diagram the effects of these operators: